Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datamodel.md

 The physiology model is the portion of the SPHR that contains data about structures and processes that are actually occuring within the patient's physical body.
 Such things may include vital signs, laboratory biomarkers, an allergic response, a broken arm, an immunization, a radiology report, a genetic sequence, or post-operative notes recorded after a surgery.
 The data contained in these data schemas are not the actual metabolic or anatomic processes happening in a human body, but they are cognitive representations of those processes (and therefore loosely analogous with the Id).

-A standard personal healthrecord MUST implement the following resources (defined in the Argonaut IG) at a bare minimum.
+A standard patient healthrecord MUST implement the following resources (defined in the Argonaut IG) at a bare minimum.

 - [AllergyIntolerance](https://www.hl7.org/fhir/allergyintolerance.html)
 - [Condition](https://www.hl7.org/fhir/condition.html)